-Class teachers and support staff will also have identified that a pupil is failing to make the expected progress in their learning by raising concerns about the following issues:
+Class teachers and support staff will also have identified that a pupil is not making the expected progress in their learning by raising concerns about the following issues:

-- Displays difficulty in developing reading, writing or mathematics skills which results in a child working significantly below age related expectations - Despite differentiated teaching approaches targeted particularly in a child's identified area of weakness, the child is still making little or no progress - Presents persistent emotional or behavioural difficulties which are not improved by the behaviour management techniques usually employed in the school - Has sensory or physical needs, and continues to make little or no progress, despite the provision of specialist equipment - Has communication and / or interaction difficulties, and continues to struggle to make progress both academically and socially
+- Displays difficulty in developing reading, writing or mathematics skills that result in a child working significantly below age related expectations - Despite quality first teaching and support and differentiated teaching approaches targeted particularly in achild's identified area of weakness, the child is still making little or no progress - Presents persistent emotional or behavioural difficulties which are not improved by the behaviour management techniques usually employed in the school - Has sensory or physical needs, and continues to make little or no progress, despite the provision of specialist equipment - Has communication and / or interaction difficulties and continues to struggleto make progress both academically and socially.

-Information about policies for making provision for pupils with special educational needs whether, or not, pupils have Education Health and Care (EHC) Plans, including:
+3. Information about policies for making provision for pupils with special educational needs or disabilities whether, or not, pupils have Education Health and Care(EHC) Plans.

-In order to make consistent continuous progress in relation to SEND provision the school encourages feedback from staff, parents and pupils throughout the academic year.
+To make consistent continuous progress in relation to SEND provision the school encourages feedback from staff, parents / carers and children throughout the academic year.
 This is done in the form of an annual parent and pupil questionnaire, discussion and through progress meetings with parents.